tktracker/IntuneDocs/intune/enrollment/ios-enroll.md

 - Device Enrollment is what you may think of as typical BYOD enrollment.
 It provides admins with a wide range of management options.
 - User Enrollment is a more streamlined enrollment process that provides admins with a subset of device management options.
 This feature is currently in preview.

 After you've completed the prerequisites and assigned user licenses, users can download the Intune Company Portal app from the App Store, and follow enrollment instructions in the app.
-You can customize the Company Portal privacy statement on iOS devices as explained in [privacy statement customization](../apps/company-portal-app.md#privacy-statement-customization).
+You can customize the Company Portal privacy statement on iOS/iPadOS devices as explained in [privacy statement customization](../apps/company-portal-app.md#privacy-statement-customization).

-## Company-owned iOS devices
+## Company-owned iOS/iPadOS devices

-For organizations that buy devices for their users, Intune supports the following iOS company-owned device enrollment methods:
+For organizations that buy devices for their users, Intune supports the following iOS/iPadOS company-owned device enrollment methods:

 - Apple's Device Enrollment Program (DEP)
 - Apple School Manager
 - Apple Configurator Setup Assistant enrollment
 - Apple Configurator direct enrollment

-You can also enroll company-owned iOS devices with a [device enrollment manager](device-enrollment-manager-enroll.md) account.
+You can also enroll company-owned iOS/iPadOS devices with a [device enrollment manager](device-enrollment-manager-enroll.md) account.

 ## Device Enrollment Program

-Organizations can purchase iOS devices through Apple's Device Enrollment Program (DEP).
+Organizations can purchase iOS/iPadOS devices through Apple's Device Enrollment Program (DEP).
 DEP lets you deploy an enrollment profile “over the air” to bring devices into management.
 For more information, see [Device Enrollment Program](device-enrollment-program-enroll-ios.md).

 ## User enrollment
 User Enrollment gives admins a subset of management options compared to other enrollment methods.
-For more information, see [User Enrollment supported actions, passwords, and other options](ios-user-enrollment-supported-actions.md) and [Set up iOS and iPadOS User Enrollment](ios-user-enrollment.md).
+For more information, see [User Enrollment supported actions, passwords, and other options](ios-user-enrollment-supported-actions.md) and [Set up iOS/iPadOS and iPadOS User Enrollment](ios-user-enrollment.md).

 ## Apple School Manager